Financial-Times/origami/README.md

 ---

-## Migration Guide

-### Migrating from v2 to v3
-We removed the ability to use o-date on the server in v3, the npm package `@financial-times/ft-date-format` is the server version of o-date, it is a drop-in replacement for o-date's server use.

 ## Contact

 If you have any questions or comments about this component, or need help using it, please either [raise an issue](https://github.com/Financial-Times/o-date/issues), visit [#ft-origami](https://financialtimes.slack.com/messages/ft-origami/) or email [Origami Support](mailto:origami-support@ft.com).